mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 Job found: Job(id=JobId(value=1), company=Company(name=Apple, Inc.), role=Role(name=Software Engineer), salary=Salary(value=70000.0))
 ```

-However, it far more idiomatic to transform and react to values of a `Result` rather than extracting it.
+However, it's far more idiomatic to transform and react to values of a `Result` rather than extracting it.
 To apply a transformation to the value of a `Result`, we can use the classic `map` function:

 ```kotlin
 val appleJobSalary: Result<Salary> = appleJob.map { it.salary }
 ```

 Instead, we can use the `mapCatching` function if the transformation to apply to the value of the `Result` can throw an exception.
 Let's reuse our `CurrencyConverter` class.
-This time, we add a validation on the input amount:
+This time, we add validation on the input amount:

 ```kotlin
 class CurrencyConverter {